 Remember, you can purchase an Umbrella Liability policy to help achieve the desired limit of liability.

-Other Ways to Protect Your Business, In Addition to CGL
+Other Ways to Protect Your Business, In Addition to Commercial General Liability

 Here are some other tips for protecting your business.